 "synopsis" may belong to another edition of this title.

 Paperback.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
 Sammel, Chelsea (illustrator).
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0930079019I3N00
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0930079019I4N00

 Seller: Flip Your Wig, Cloverdale, CA, U.S.A.